richard-porter/frozen-kernel/README.md

 This is the tension at the heart of the architecture: governance that is simultaneously immutable and accountable.
 It is not a contradiction.
 It is the same tension that constitutional democracies navigate — the constitution constrains governance at runtime (no law may violate it) while remaining amendable through a legitimate process (but not easily, and not without broad consensus).
 The Frozen Kernel is a constitution for AI behavioral safety.
 Like any constitution, it must be harder to change than ordinary policy, but not impossible to change when the evidence demands it.

+### Frozen at Runtime, Not Frozen Forever

+The word “frozen” in Frozen Kernel refers to runtime immutability — during any given session or deployment, the hard constraints cannot be modified by the model, the user, or any optimization process.
+This is the property that makes enforcement deterministic rather than probabilistic.
+The model cannot reason around constraints it cannot access.
+The user cannot socially engineer constraints that don’t negotiate.

+But “frozen at runtime” must not become “frozen permanently.”

+Onah (2025), drawing on Harry Frankfurt’s philosophy of personhood, argues that value lock-in — the irreversible codification of any set of values into a governing system — is inherently anti-human, even if the locked-in values are morally perfect.
+This is because what humans care about changes, and that change is not a deficiency.
+It is a defining feature of personhood.
+A person who loved philosophy at twenty and woodworking at forty has not failed.
+They have lived.
+A governance system that cannot accommodate that change has failed them.

+The Frozen Kernel’s current hard constraints — no delusion reinforcement, no sycophancy past clinical threshold, session duration limits, honest failure obligations — are grounded in empirically documented harm, not moral philosophy.
+Reasonable people do not disagree about whether it is acceptable to reinforce active psychosis.
+These constraints sit below the threshold of moral controversy, which is why they can be enforced deterministically without the epistemic or political legitimacy problems Schuster & Kilov (2025) identify for value alignment generally.

+But the architecture must include a mechanism for revising Layer 1 constraints through a legitimate governance process between versions.
+Borning’s ThingLab (1981) let users change constraints between sessions while enforcing them immutably during sessions.
+The Frozen Kernel should have the same property: the constraints are not up for debate at runtime, but they are subject to evidence-based revision through a process that has both epistemic justification (new clinical evidence, new harm documentation) and political legitimacy (stakeholder input, cross-functional review, public accountability).

+Without this property, the Frozen Kernel risks becoming the thing it was designed to prevent: a system that governs human experience according to values that no longer reflect what humans actually need.
+The constraints must be frozen hard enough that no model can melt them during a session, and revisable enough that no institution can fossilize them across generations.

+Ferretti (2024), writing in the LSE Public Policy Review, makes the institutional case for why this matters.
+His central argument: AI systems do not create new problems — they reveal and amplify pre-existing vulnerabilities in social institutions.
+Value alignment alone cannot fix this because the harm originates in the institutional structure, not in the model.
+An algorithm that accurately reflects a society’s existing injustices isn’t misaligned — it’s correctly measuring a broken institution.
+Fixing the algorithm without fixing the institution hides the problem.

+The Frozen Kernel does not fix institutions.
+But it prevents the AI from making institutional problems worse during the interaction.
+It is the minimum guarantee that while society works on the institutional fix — the educational reforms, the governance processes, the legitimate regulatory frameworks — the AI will not actively deepen harm in the meantime.
+The constraints hold while the institutions catch up.

+Ferretti argues that the process for setting and enforcing AI governance must be led by legitimate public institutions — democratic governments with fair voting procedures, transparency, checks and balances, and enforcement mechanisms — not by self-regulation from the AI industry.
+This is the answer to “who governs Layer 1 between versions?”
+Not the company that built the model.
+Not the users who interact with it.
+A legitimate governance process with epistemic justification (clinical evidence, documented harm) and political accountability (public scrutiny, stakeholder representation).

+This is the tension at the heart of the architecture: governance that is simultaneously immutable and accountable.
+It is not a contradiction.
+It is the same tension that constitutional democracies navigate — the constitution constrains governance at runtime (no law may violate it) while remaining amendable through a legitimate process (but not easily, and not without broad consensus).
+The Frozen Kernel is a constitution for AI behavioral safety.
+Like any constitution, it must be harder to change than ordinary policy, but not impossible to change when the evidence demands it.

+**References:**

+- Onah, G. (2025).
+“A New Look at the Risks of AI Value Lock-In and Misalignment.”
+Medium / AI Safety South Africa.
+- Ferretti, T. (2024).
+“Value Alignment Without Institutional Change Cannot Prevent the Societal Risks of Artificial Intelligence.” *LSE Public Policy Review*, 3(3), 2. https://doi.org/10.31389/lseppr.113

 ### Honest Failure

 ThingLab’s most relevant architectural property for AI safety: when constraints were genuinely unsatisfiable, the system reported failure.
 It did not fabricate a plausible-looking result.